Australian Financial Review: Reporting stance

-In the early 2010s, the AFR’s political stance has been labelled as neutral.
-During the controversial 2013 tax debate regarding taxes for ‘extraordinary’ profits generated by mining companies, major mastheads from regions with high mining interests had almost four-fold the amount of negative articles compared to positive articles.
-The Australian, the biggest national daily, had a large number of both positive and negative articles, but had a limited amount of neutral articles.
-Out of all the daily mastheads, the AFR published the most articles surrounding the tax debate and also the most neutral articles.
+During the controversial 2013 tax debate regarding taxes for "extraordinary" profits generated by mining companies, major mastheads from regions with high mining interests had almost fourfold the number of negative articles compared to positive articles.
+The Australian, the biggest national daily, had a large number of both positive and negative articles, but had a limited number of neutral articles.
+Out of all the daily mastheads, the AFR published the most articles surrounding the tax debate and also the most number of neutral articles.

+Endorsements

+Notable reporting

+In November 2023, the AFR joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.

+Awards

+AFR has won the "Gold Lizzy" for Best Title at "The Lizzies", aka the IT Journalism Awards, many times, including in 2019, 2021, and 2022.
+It has also won in other categories, including Best Business Coverage.